NFL Power Rankings 2017: Week 12 Movers & Shakers Include Vikings, Falcons, & Jaguars

-The NFL power rankings for 2017 Week 12 feature several teams that have surged up the top 10 including the Minnesota Vikings, Falcons, and Jaguars.
-After an interesting past weekend of games, the teams that are expected to get victories continue to do so.
+The NFL power rankings for 2017 Week 12 feature several teams that have surged up the top 10, including the Minnesota Vikings, Falcons, and Jaguars.
+After an interesting past weekend of games, the teams that are expected to win continue to do so.
 That includes Super Bowl favorites New England, Philadelphia, and Pittsburgh.

-As seen on the latest scoreboard via ESPN, in Week 11 it was a 40-17 win by Ben Roethlisberger and the Pittsburgh Steelers.
+As seen on the latest scoreboard via ESPN, in Week 11, it was a 40-17 win by Ben Roethlisberger and the Pittsburgh Steelers.
 Tom Brady and the New England Patriots played in Mexico City and came up with a 33-8 rout of the Oakland Raiders.
-The Eagles also blew out the Dallas Cowboys and the New Orleans Saints needed overtime to top Washington 34-31 at home.
-That meant that the top two teams stayed intact, while New Orleans slid from third to fifth.
+The Eagles also blew out the Dallas Cowboys, and the New Orleans Saints needed overtime to top Washington 34-31 at home.
+That meant that the top two teams stayed intact while New Orleans slid from third to fifth.
 The Steelers are now in the top three.

 The Minnesota Vikings have also quietly been moving up with a consistent season under quarterback Case Keenum.
 They’re now 8-2 after a 24-7 win over the Los Angeles Rams.
 Keenum threw for 280 yards and a touchdown on a 27-for-38 performance that included no interceptions or sacks.
 On the ground, Latavius Murray racked up 95 yards and two touchdowns as the Minnesota defense held Todd Gurley to just 37 yards rushing.
 The Rams maintained the No. 7 spot.